Neural network (machine learning): Applications

-ANNs have been used to diagnose several types of cancers and to distinguish highly invasive cancer cell lines from less invasive lines using only cell shape information.
+NNs have been used to diagnose cancers and to distinguish highly invasive cancer cell lines from less invasive lines using only cell shape data.

-ANNs have been used to accelerate reliability analysis of infrastructures subject to natural disasters and to predict foundation settlements.
-It can also be useful to mitigate flood by the use of ANNs for modelling rainfall-runoff.
-ANNs have also been used for building black-box models in geoscience: hydrology, ocean modelling and coastal engineering, and geomorphology.
-ANNs have been employed in cybersecurity, with the objective to discriminate between legitimate activities and malicious ones.
+NNs have been used to accelerate reliability analysis of infrastructures subject to natural disasters and to predict settling in building foundations.
+They are used to mitigate flooding by modelling rainfall-runoff.
+NNs have been used for building black-box models in geoscience: hydrology, ocean modelling and coastal engineering, and geomorphology.
+NNs have been employed in cybersecurity, with the objective to discriminate between legitimate and malicious activities.
 For example, machine learning has been used for classifying Android malware, for identifying domains belonging to threat actors and for detecting URLs posing a security risk.
-Research is underway on ANN systems designed for penetration testing, for detecting botnets, credit cards frauds and network intrusions.
+Research is underway on penetration testing, for detecting botnets, credit cards frauds, and network intrusions.

-ANNs have been proposed as a tool to solve partial differential equations in physics and simulate the properties of many-body open quantum systems.
-In brain research ANNs have studied short-term behavior of individual neurons, the dynamics of neural circuitry arise from interactions between individual neurons and how behavior can arise from abstract neural modules that represent complete subsystems.
+NNs have been proposed as a tool to solve partial differential equations in physics and simulate the properties of many-body open quantum systems.
+In brain research NNs have studied short-term behavior of individual neurons, the dynamics of neural circuitry arise from interactions between individual neurons and how behavior can arise from abstract neural modules that represent complete subsystems.
 Studies considered long-and short-term plasticity of neural systems and their relation to learning and memory from the individual neuron to the system level.

-It is possible to create a profile of a user's interests from pictures, using artificial neural networks trained for object recognition.

-Beyond their traditional applications, artificial neural networks are increasingly being utilized in interdisciplinary research, such as materials science.
-For instance, graph neural networks (GNNs) have demonstrated their capability in scaling deep learning for the discovery of new stable materials by efficiently predicting the total energy of crystals.
-This application underscores the adaptability and potential of ANNs in tackling complex problems beyond the realms of predictive modeling and artificial intelligence, opening new pathways for scientific discovery and innovation.

-Theoretical properties

-Computational power

-The multilayer perceptron is a universal function approximator, as proven by the universal approximation theorem.
-However, the proof is not constructive regarding the number of neurons required, the network topology, the weights and the learning parameters.

-A specific recurrent architecture with rational-valued weights (as opposed to full precision real number-valued weights) has the power of a universal Turing machine, using a finite number of neurons and standard linear connections.
-Further, the use of irrational values for weights results in a machine with super-Turing power.
+NNs show promise in profiling a user's interests from photos and discovering new stable materials by efficiently predicting the total energy of crystals.

+Image processing

+NNs are employed in computer vision tasks such as image classification, object and facial recognition, and image segmentation.
+They have been applied to automated surveillance medical imaging for diagnosis.

+Speech recognition

+NNs are used for speaker identification, speech-to-text, and text-to-speech conversion.
+NNs have conquered large vocabulary continuous speech recognition, outperforming traditional techniques.
+These advancements have enabled the development of more accurate and efficient voice-activated systems, enhancing user interfaces in technology products.

+Natural language processing

+In natural language processing, NNs are used for tasks such as text classification, sentiment analysis, machine translation, to answer free-form questions, act as chatbots, and to summarize and analyze texts.
+This has implications for automated customer service, content moderation, and language understanding technologies.

+Control systems

+NNs are used to model dynamic systems for tasks such as system identification, control design, autonomous vehicles, and optimization.